force2b/BuildHackedSFdCNewRecordURL/README.md

+[Details on the related VF Component that uses the Tooling API to retrieve all Custom FieldId's for any object] (README-FIELDSBYOBJECTCOMPONENT.md)

 # BuildHackedSFdCNewRecordURL
 VF and Apex to build a custom New Record URL from a custom button while easily passing in default field values on the target object.